mpv-player/mpv/DOCS/man/options.rst

     the screensaver will re-enable when playback is not active. ``always`` will always disable the screensaver.
 Note that stopping the screensaver is only possible if a video output is available (i.e. there is an open mpv window).

-    This is not supported on all video outputs or platforms.
-Sometimes it is implemented, but does not work (especially with Linux "desktops").
-Read the `Disabling Screensaver`_ section very carefully.
+    This is not supported on all video outputs, platforms, or desktop environments.

+    Before mpv 0.33.0, the X11 backend ran ``xdg-screensaver reset`` in 10 second intervals when not paused in order to support screensaver inhibition in some environments.
+This functionality was removed in 0.33.0, but it is possible to call the ``xdg-screensaver`` command line program from a user script instead.

 ``--wid=<ID>``
     This tells mpv to attach to an existing window.
 If a VO is selected that